epichef/epicookbook/about.md

 ---
 layout: single
-title: About Prob 140
+title: About epirecipes
 permalink: /about/
 ---

-## About the Jupyter Jekyll Textbook Template
+## About epirecipes

-This template repository was created with support from the Data Science Education Program and the Berkeley Institute for Data Science at UC Berkeley.